devnulled/runjob/rfd/0001-runjob-design.md

 - Managing each Jobs' resources: CPU, Memory, and Disk IO using cgroup v2
 - Streams the output of a running job back to the server

 The library will be built as an independent composition of functionality around managing processes that any other project could import and use.
 It will be designed to know nothing about the CLI or server.
 The server will use this library to manage running Jobs and distribute the output from running Jobs back to the CLI.

-The library will use an external executable `jobrunner` as a child process to set up the namespaces and resource limits and execute the requested command in the Job.
-This is to circumvent issues around forking in Go.

-The library will provide an example of integrating it into an executable binary called `jobrunner`, but will not rely on this binary itself.
-For the implementation of this project, it will use the server binary `jobmanager` itself.
-Something to the effect of:

-`$ jobmanager runjob --command /bin/bash --args args`

-After starting a Job, the library returns a `JobRunnerID`, which will be used only for internal tracking.
+The library is not meant to maintain state, it is only to perform operations.

-In the future library could be updated to use more cgroup v2 options such as reserving
+In the future library could be updated to use more cgroup v2 options such as reserving CPU and Memory for Jobs, report more information about the underlying system, etc.

 ### RunJob Server